imharish63/Synchronization-of-Sensor-Nodes-in-a-Wireless-Network/README.md

 works in an optimal solution and the offset is always less than 5 ms with a possible error of less than 5%.
 Furthermore, we can conclude that aging of the ESP32 device can reduce clock speed.

+# python files
+for monitoring serial port of Master and saving the latencies into CSV files.
+Other file to plot the recorded data.